geohackweek/ghw2019_wiggles/README.md

-# Seismic wiggle discriminator aka the Amy2000
+# Seismic wiggle discriminator
 This is a project developed by team Wiggle from the [2019 Geohack Week](https://geohackweek.github.io/) at the University of Washington.

 The scope of the Wiggle project has two goals.
-1) Test and asses the [Generalized Phase Detection](https://github.com/interseismic/generalized-phase-detection) (GDP) algorithm, which was trained on Southern California events, using [Pacific Northwest Seismic Network](https://pnsn.org) (PNSN) event data.
+1) Test and asses the [Generalized Phase Detection](https://github.com/interseismic/generalized-phase-detection) (GPD) algorithm, which was trained on Southern California events, using [Pacific Northwest Seismic Network](https://pnsn.org) (PNSN) event data.
 2) Retrain the GDP to discriminate between both P and S-waves from the following event types.
 This expands the number of labels from two: P and S, to ten: EQP, EQS, SUP, SUS, etc.
 * EQ - Earthquakes: mostly local events, a few regional events
 * SU - Surface Events: rockslides, avalanches, etc.  Mostly on volcanoes.
 * PX - Probable explosion: most are quarry blasts.